TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 2/Song of Solomon 2.3.md

 ---

-As the apple-tree among the trees of the wood, So is my beloved among the sons.
-I sat down under his shadow with great delight, And his fruit was sweet to my taste.
+As the apple tree among the trees of the wood, so is my beloved among the sons.
+I sat down under his shadow with great delight, his fruit was sweet to my taste.